 - performing analysis of (big) data (text, signals, multimedia, etc.) by applying data mining techniques and tools, designing, developing and deploying data analytics solutions;

-- formalizing, modelling and simulating complex systems and business processes, designing, deploying and maintaining adaptive and intellectual systems;
+- formalizing, modelling and simulating complex systems and business processes, designing and deploying artificial intelligence based systems and applications;

 - performing R&D activities in an industrial or academic setting, pursuing doctoral degree in Lithuanian and foreign universities and research institutions.

 Expected Learning Outcomes